Lukas0025/RaspberryCast/README.md

 # RaspberryCast 3.0 (active folk)
-> Transform your Raspberry Pi into a streaming device.
+> Transform your Raspberry Pi into a streaming device (with working youtube).
 Cast videos from mobile devices or computers to your TV.